Best BigCommerce Alternatives for 2026 (Tested + Ranked)

 For almost every store owner I work with, Shopify becomes the go-to.
 It’s just easier.
 The interface is cleaner than BigCommerce.
 The ecosystem is massive.
 You can sell anything from physical goods to digital products and subscriptions.

-• Themes are modern – Way easier to customise than BigCommerce’s templates.
+• Themes are modern and responsive.
+Easier to customize than BigCommerce’s limited template options.

 If you want to get selling fast with the least stress, use Shopify.
 It’s not perfect, but it’s the smoothest ride — and a huge upgrade from BigCommerce in terms of user experience.